mykelalvis/FATESRD/Other/fate-core-SRD.md

 Other options could include:

 - **Reinforce the opposition**.
-You might clear one of an NPC's stress boxes, improve one of their skills by one step for the scene, or give them a new aspect with a free invocation.
+You might clear one of an NPC's stress boxes, improve one of their skills by one step for the scene, or give them a new aspect with a [[free invocation]].
 - **Bring in new opposition or a new obstacle**, such as additional enemies or a [[situation aspect]] that worsens the situation.
 - **Delay success.** The task at hand will take much longer than expected.
 - **Give the PC a consequence that follows logically from the circumstances**—mild if they have one available, moderate if they don't.